Climate Policy Research

 Prominent research topics include:

-Our research aims at informing decision makers and contributing to academic discourses alike.
+Our research aims to inform decision-makers and contribute to academic discourses alike.
 Depending on current research needs on different topics, we publish high-level considerations on policy instrument choices or detailed suggestions on specific instrument design aspects.

 We inform by providing reviews and analysing specific case studies.

-Two EU Horizon Programme research grants secured starting 2024: CO-CREATE (SRM governance) and COREU (Carbon transport and storage opportunities).
-Both projects constitute large consortia bringing together several renown institutions.
+Two EU Horizon Programme research grants secured starting in 2024: CO-CREATE (SRM governance) and COREU (Carbon transport and storage opportunities).
+Both projects constitute large consortia bringing together several renowned institutions.

 Frequent publications in peer-reviewed journals and special issues in renowned journals – such as the forthcoming Climate Policy special issue co-edited by Axel Michaelowa and Malte Winkler.

-Matthias Honegger´s publication in Nature Communications, a journal of the renown Nature family, on fair and effective funding of CO2 removal technologies (available here)
+Matthias Honegger´s publication in Nature Communications, a journal of the renowned Nature family, on fair and effective funding of CO2 removal technologies (available here)

-Axel Michaelowa has been an IPCC lead author in the 4th and 5th Assessment Report.
+Axel Michaelowa has been an IPCC lead author in the 4th and 5th Assessment Reports.

 Our active participation in key events of international climate policy enables us to identify the most recent and pressing research needs and focus our efforts on addressing these critical areas.